stakater/Forecastle/README.md

   instance: "" # Optional
 ```

-##### Automatically discover URL's from Kubernetes Resources
+#### Automatically discover URL's from Kubernetes Resources

-Forecastle supports discovering URL's ForecastleApp CRD from the following resources:

-- Ingress
+ForecastleApp CRD supports automatic URL discovery from certain Kubernetes resources, such as:

+- Ingress: Ensures the application's URL is automatically retrieved from the Ingress resource in the same namespace.

+To utilize this feature, add the urlFrom field to your ForecastleApp specification like so:
-The above type of resource that you want to discover URL from **MUST** exist in the same namespace as `ForecastleApp` CR.
-Then you can add the following to the CR:
+*Please note that the type of resource that you want to discover has be be in the same namespace as the `ForecastleApp` CR.*

 ```yaml
 apiVersion: forecastle.stakater.com/v1alpha1